 Please follow the instructions below for account setup.
 Any questions regarding video visitation setup must be submitted directly to CIDNET on the support section of the customer portal of their website.

 A commissary account is established for each inmate upon arrival.
 If an inmate has no debt owed to the Sheriff of Dallas County, all monies applied towards the inmate commissary account may be used for candy, paper, stamped envelopes, deodorant, chap stick, shampoo, puzzle books, ink pens, phone cards and pretrial evaluations (by order of department of corrections only).
 For inmates who have a debt owed to the Sheriff of Dallas County, 25% (each receivable) of any money deposited towards the inmates commissary will be automatically applied towards the inmates receivable debt.
 Towels and bedding are supplied free of charge.
 Intake Kits that include toothpaste, toothbrush and soap are supplied to inmates held over 24 hours.
-A .75 cent cost will be charged for the Intake Kit.
+An .87 cent cost will be charged for the Intake Kit.
 Commissary items not used are taken with the inmate upon release or transfer.
-Any inmate commissary balance will be refunded to the inmate in the form of a check upon their release if the inmate has not outstanding debt owed to the Sheriff of Dallas County.
+Any inmate commissary balance will be refunded to the inmate in the form of a prepaid debit release card upon release if the inmate has no outstanding debt owed to the Sheriff of Dallas County.

 Inmate Account Deposits